uber/athenadriver/resources/CONTRIBUTING.md

 # Contributing

-We'd love your help to improve athenasql!
+We'd love your help to improve athenadriver!

 Please [open an issue][open-issue] describing your proposal, idea and findings.
 In your issue, pull request, and any other communications,